-Negotiations intensify to avert a government shutdown
+Government stays open, funding bill clears key hurdle in Senate

 At issue is whether to extend the miners' insurance program -- which serves retired miners and their spouses -- for one year or for just for the four month length of the GOP-authored spending bill, which is known as a continuing resolution or CR.

-Durbin said, "I don't know" if Democrats have the votes to block the bill.
-He added that he was not whipping his caucus to vote against it and he declined to announce his own position on the bill.

 One person who is trying to build support for the measure is Manchin who was holed up in his office Friday talking to Democrats and some Republicans urging them to block the CR.
-Manchin, a moderate, had been scheduled to meet with President-elect Donald Trump in New York Friday about a possible job in his administration but it was postponed until Monday so he could deal with the miners' issue.
+Manchin, a moderate, had been scheduled to meet with Trump in New York Friday about a possible job in his administration but it was postponed until Monday so he could deal with the miners' issue.

 Democrats are worried Manchin might leave the Senate to work for Trump, which could lead to a Republican pick up of his Senate seat.

-Manchin is leading a pack of coal Senate Democrats -- including Heidi Heitkamp of North Dakota, Sherrod Brown of Ohio and Bob Casey of Pennsylvania, each of whom is up for re-election in two years --- to bolster the insurance benefits.
+Manchin is leading a pack of coal Senate Democrats -- including Brown, Heidi Heitkamp of North Dakota and Bob Casey of Pennsylvania, each of whom is up for re-election in two years --- to bolster the insurance benefits.
 Manchin has the support of at least one Republican, his fellow West Virginia Sen. Shelley Moore Capito, while GOP Sen. Rob Portman of Ohio is weighing whether to join the Democrats as well.

 But even Manchin wouldn't predict that he has the 41 votes needed to scuttle the spending bill and force a change to help the miners.